metamorph-inc/openmeta-vahana/README.md

 * can be modified, copied, or imported into other designs
 * are fully-compatible with OpenMETA's underlying OpenMDAO engine

-In combination with other OpenMETA components, Python wrappers are used as 'building blocks' in building larger systems and models within the Parametric Exploration Tool (PET) canvas.
+In combination with other OpenMETA components, PythonWrappers are used as 'building blocks' in building larger systems and models within the Parametric Exploration Tool (PET) canvas.
+The converted PythonWrapper components are located in `openmeta-vahana/scripts`.

 <!--
 ...and the following disadvantages: